 Role Responsibilities To oversee project performance through cost and schedule performance; and resolve any issues which fall outside the project owner's delegated authority.
-To set as Explanation the framework and as dispersion deaths.
-CDM.
 To act as Employer under the framework and as client under the CDM Regulations (for each individual project).
 Senior Responsible To set the overall direction for the project.
 Owner To ensure appropriate reporting to the Board.
 Lead Director To define the project objectives and ensure they are met.
 To ensure appropriate reporting to the SRO.
 To ensure alignment of the project with Health Board and Welsh Government policy and strategy.
 To ensure appropriate engagement of and reporting to relevant internal and external stakeholders.
 To present project outputs to the Board.
 To arrange the post-project evaluation of the scheme.
 Residential Accommodation Working Group To develop, review, refine and approve project outputs.
 NHS Wales Shared Services Partnership To provide procurement and legal advice to the project.
 Facilities Lead To act as the Health Board's day to day lead on the project.
 To facilitate delivery of project outputs to the timeline.